sc0ttj/component/README.md

 const foo = new Foo();

-// these actions will trigger Bar foo.plus(105) foo.minus(5)
+// these actions will trigger the logger foo.plus(105) foo.minus(5)